abdullahsam007/Password-Generator/README.md

-# Purpose :
+# Goal 🎯 :
-To understand the deep concepts of JavaScript and HTML,CSS for designing eye-catching web-pages.
+To understand the concepts of JavaScript.